Everything You Need to Know About the 2nd Chance Act in Georgia

 If you have a single misdemeanor (or several misdemeanors relating to a single incident), a court may seal your criminal record if:

 Note that you can only get certain misdemeanor convictions restricted under SB 288.
-However, a court will not seal your record if the conviction involved:
+However, a court will not seal your record if the conviction involves the following:

 If you have a felony conviction, a court may seal your record if you get a pardon from the State Board of Pardons and Paroles.
-Note that serious violent felonies and sex offenses do not qualify under SB 288.
+Serious violent felonies and sex offenses do not qualify under SB 288.

 Minor in Possession Convictions